LLNL/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 directory name.
 For example, the ``lcals`` directory contains kernels from the LCALS benchmark suite, the ``stream`` directory contains kernels from a stream benchmark suite, and so on.
-The one exception is the ``common`` directory, which contains the Suite infrastructure files and utilities used throughout the Suite.
+The one exception is the ``common`` directory, which contains files that implement the Suite infrastructure and utilities, such as data management routines, used throughout the Suite.

-The following discussion describes how to modify and add files with new content in the Suite.
+The following discussion describes how to modify and add files with new content to the Suite, such as new kernels, variants, etc.

-.._structure_addkernel-label:
+.. _structure_addkernel-label:

 ================
 Adding a Kernel